microsoft/vcpkg-docs/vcpkg/users/binarycaching.md

 ### <a name="gha-quickstart"></a> Quickstart

-In order for vcpkg to make use of the GitHub Actions Cache we must provide it the Actions Cache URL and Runtime Token.
-To do this we export both values as environment variables in an workflow step similar to the following:
+In order for vcpkg to make use of the GitHub Actions Cache, it needs the Actions Cache URL and Runtime Token.
+To do this, both values should be exported as environment variables in a workflow step similar to the following:

 ```yaml
 - uses: actions/github-script@v6